Why the Sun does NOT track East-West

 Likewise, in the fall, the Earth is tilted in the opposite direction due to its orbit, and the sun’s track appears rotated clockwise relative to the Earth’s equator and rotational axis.

 Thus, in winter or summer, the sun’s track follows a true east-west path.
-At every other time, the Earth appears slightly tilted to the sun, causing the sun’s track to follow a northeast-southwest track in the spring, or a southwest-northeast track in the fall.
+At every other time, the Earth appears slightly tilted to the sun, causing the sun’s track to follow a northeast-southwest path in the spring, or a southwest-northeast path in the fall.

 So, to all of you scouts out there…